BigDataIA-Spring2023-Team02/Assignment_1/README.md

 Test the Streamlit app locally to make sure it's working as expected.

-* Deploy the Streamlit app to a cloud platform:
-We have deployed the Streamlit app to a cloud platform such as AWS Elastic Beanstalk, Heroku, or Google Cloud Platform.
+* We have deployed the Streamlit app to a cloud platform such as AWS Elastic Beanstalk, Heroku, or Google Cloud Platform.
 You may need to add a requirements.txt file to your repository to specify the required packages for the deployment.

-* CodeLabs Documentation for the assignment flow
-We have created the documentation for assignment flow in CodeLabs to get started with the assignment for a new user.
+* We have created the documentation for assignment process flow in CodeLabs to get started with the assignment for a new user.
 Here is the link to the [file](https://codelabs-preview.appspot.com/?file_id=1TBcYrdoadQK-Ls0QfJWQXjo0yJjhgUBBq-kn7Q2gN9E#0).

 ### Deployed App
 App is deployed on Streamlit Cloud and accessed via [link](https://bigdataia-spring2023-team02-assignment-1-streamlit-main-em4swm.streamlit.app)